quicwg/multipath/draft-ietf-quic-multipath.md

 # Path Management {#path-management}

 After completing the handshake, endpoints have agreed to enable multipath support.
-They can also start using multiple paths when both endpoints have issued available connection IDs for at least one unused Path ID.
+They can start using multiple paths when both endpoints have issued available connection IDs for at least one unused Path ID.
 If an endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address